Skip to main content

 The CO2RR Gas Diffusion Flow Cell (CO2RR GDFC) is a type of electrochemical cell used in the conversion of carbon dioxide (CO2) to other chemicals through a process called the CO2 reduction reaction (CO2RR).
 It is similar in design to the Gas Diffusion Flow Cell (GDFC) used to measure gas permeability, but it is specifically designed to facilitate the electrochemical reduction of CO2.
 The CO2RR GDFC consists of a small, sealed chamber with two compartments separated by a thin, gas-permeable membrane.
 One compartment is filled with a CO2-containing gas mixture, while the other compartment contains an electrolyte solution and a catalyst material, such as copper or silver, which facilitates the CO2RR.
 The two compartments are separated by the gas-permeable membrane, which allows CO2 to diffuse from the high concentration compartment to the low concentration compartment.
 The CO2RR is driven by an electric potential applied across the two compartments, which induces the reduction of CO2 int...

-How to Choose the Reference Electrode?
+How to choose the size of Reference Electrode?